rosagradilla19/skincare-products-recommendation-system/README.md

 In this project, I created a content-based recommendation system where the 'content' is the ingredients of cosmetics.
 Specifically, I processed ingredient lists for 1472 cosmetics on Sephora via word embedding, then visualized ingredient similarity using a machine learning method called t-SNE.

-t-SNE or t-distributed stochastic neighbor embedding is an unsupervised machine learning methos to find a low-dimensional representation of data.
+t-SNE or t-distributed stochastic neighbor embedding is an unsupervised machine learning method to find a low-dimensional representation of the data.
 This representation, or embedding is then used to find similar products

 The data contains more than 1,400 products in 5 different categories: